“People are always looking for the single magic bullet that will totally change everything. There is no single magic bullet.”

 In that illustration, Strategy 2 was superior to term and invest the rest for 87 out of 139 35 year periods, for a 62.6% success rate.

 I have an extremely high amount of skepticism that the insurance companies will hold the rates in the future.
 I suspect that they will lower them.
-Ask holders of variable universal life insurance (VUL) policies in the 1980s what happened to their illustrated returns.
+Ask holders of variable Indexed Universal Life Insurance (VUL) policies in the 1980s what happened to their illustrated returns.

 I wish I could say the same for the salesperson with whom I discussed these results.
 He was surprised that it was possible to get a return other than the illustrated return until I showed him the contractual language.
 He could find no errors in my data and agreed with my conclusions, yet, still told me that he thought that it was a good plan and that he was going to sell it to people.